How to Arrange Furniture: No-Fail Tricks

 Dining Room Furniture Arranging: Buy for Size

-For optimal dining room arrangement, be sure to allow a minimum of 36 inches from the table to the wall on all sides.
+For optimal dining room furniture arrangement, be sure to allow a minimum of 36 inches from the table to the wall on all sides.
 Position the table so traffic flows smoothly around it and chairs have plenty of space to slide out.
+If space allows, you can even slip a sofa along a wall in your dining room for more casual conversation post-dinner.

 Dining Room Furniture Arranging: Measure Up